Kris Boyd (American football): Minnesota Vikings

-Originally projected as a mid-round pick, Boyd slid before being selected in the seventh round (217th overall) of the 2019 NFL Draft by the Minnesota Vikings, joining ex-teammate at Texas and close friend Holton Hill.
+Originally projected as a mid-round pick, Boyd slid before being selected in the seventh round (217th overall) of the 2019 NFL draft by the Minnesota Vikings, joining ex-teammate at Texas and close friend Holton Hill.
 Boyd signed a four-year, $2.6 million contract with the Vikings on May 5, 2019.

 Boyd made his NFL debut against the Atlanta Falcons on September 8, 2019, making two tackles while also drawing two penalties.
 Boyd finished his rookie season with 22 tackles, one forced fumble and one pass defended.

 On December 15, 2020, Boyd was placed on injured reserve with a shoulder injury.

+Arizona Cardinals

+On April 10, 2023, Boyd signed with the Arizona Cardinals.
+He was released on October 2.

+Houston Texans

+On October 27, 2023, Boyd was signed to the practice squad of the Houston Texans.
+He was promoted to the active roster on December 6.
+He re-signed with the Texans on March 19, 2024.

+In the divisional round of the 2024 playoffs versus the Kansas City Chiefs, Boyd forced a fumble on the opening kickoff, although the ball was recovered by the Chiefs.
+Coming off the field after the play, Boyd threw his helmet to the ground and then shoved his special teams coach, Frank Ross.
+Boyd remained in the game.
+In the postgame media availability Boyd said his actions were in celebration as he was hyped up.

+New York Jets

+On March 15, 2025, Boyd signed a one-year contract with the New York Jets.
+He was placed on injured reserve on August 18.

 Personal life

-Boyd's brother, DeMarco, is a former linebacker on the Longhorns.
+Boyd's brother, DeMarco, is a former linebacker for the Texas Longhorns.
 Two of Boyd's cousins, Bobby Taylor and Curtis Brown, also played in the NFL.

+2025 shooting

+On November 16, 2025, Boyd was shot in the abdomen after a dispute turned violent outside a restaurant in Midtown Manhattan.
+He was transported to Bellevue Hospital in critical but stable condition.
+No arrests have been made.